 Currently, evaluations calculate a custom value on an annual basis to estimate yearly savings.
 Evaluators typically use a regression analysis to estimate program effects.
 These regression analyses provide what is called an average treatment effect on the treated (ATT) estimate of program savings.
 The ATT approach takes advantage of the presence of a randomly assigned control group for each cohort that received reports in the service territory.
 These regressions use various methods to account for household-specific usage patterns.
 Because of the experimental design, we can assume that the treatment and control groups experienced similar historical, political, economic, and other events that had comparable effects on their energy use.
 Moreover, because these groups experienced generally similar weather conditions, it is not necessary to measure or include weather in the RCT model specification to calculate initial annual savings related to the program.

 However, in the case of comparing and summing savings year over year, exogenous factors, such as weather, are likely to make annual estimates non-equivalent.
 In particular, weather is likely to play an important role in driving behavioral effects, affecting savings magnitude (e.g., a constant percentage change in consumption will result in more cooling savings during a hotter-than-average summer), as well as savings rate (e.g., the percentage change in consumption is likely to be higher during hotter-than-average summers.
 As such, for this framework, evaluators will adjust for effects related to weather as part of the custom inputs to this protocol.
 Each evaluator will choose the most appropriate method for weather normalization.
 For example, one method would be to provide savings using a model specification that incorporates standard weather year inputs (e.g., HDD and CDD), to be used as the initial input into the calculation of annual savings, as well as inputs for cost effectiveness, as outlined below.
 This input will approximate average savings for a standard weather year based upon historical data.
-Adjusting savings to a standard weather year is consistent with how other weather-sensitive TRM measures are specified, and will remove weather risk from performance goals and cost-effectiveness testing.
+Adjusting savings to a standard weather year is consistent with how other weather-sensitive TRM measures are specified and will remove weather risk from performance goals and cost-effectiveness testing.